rust-lang/book/nostarch/chapter07.md

-There’s another solution to the problem of bringing two types of the same name into the same scope with `use`: after the path, we can specify `as` and a new local name, or alias, for the type.
+There’s another solution to the problem of bringing two types of the same name into the same scope with `use`: after the path, we can specify `as` and a new local name, or *alias*, for the type.
 Listing 7-16 shows another way to write the code in Listing 7-15 by renaming one of the two `Result` types using `as`.

 Filename: src/lib.rs